lucasjoliveau/doc/en/applications/finance/fiscal_localizations/argentina.md

 ##### Invoices for services

-For electronic invoices that include Services, the AFIP requires to report the service starting and ending date, this information can be filled in the tab Other Info.
+For electronic invoices that include **Services** , the AFIP requires to report the service starting and ending date, this information can be filled in the tab **Other Info**.

 ![Invoices for Services.](../../../_images/invoices-for-services.png)